stevana/stateful-pbt-with-fakes/README.md

 specfication.
-If we find a single one that does, then we say that the history linearises and that the concurrent execution is correct, if we cannot find a sequential interleaving that respects the model then the history doesn’t linearise and we have found a problem.
+If we find a single one that does, then we say that the history linearises and that the concurrent execution is correct, if we cannot find a sequential interleaving that respects the model then the history doesn't linearise and we have found a problem.

 #### Parallel library implementation

-Let’s try to implement the above.
-We’ll split up the implementation in three parts.
-First we’ll show how to generate and shrink parallel commands, these will be different than the sequential commands as we have more than one thread that does the execution.
-Second we’ll implement linearisability checking by trying to find an interleaving of the concurrent history which respects the sequential model.
-Finally, we’ll have a look at how to execute the generated parallel commands to produce a concurrent history.
+Let's try to implement the above.
+We'll split up the implementation in three parts.
+First we'll show how to generate and shrink parallel commands, these will be different than the sequential commands as we have more than one thread that does the execution.
+Second we'll implement linearisability checking by trying to find an interleaving of the concurrent history which respects the sequential model.
+Finally, we'll have a look at how to execute the generated parallel commands to produce a concurrent history.

 ##### Parallel program generation and shrinking